Rescued Tray Gets Easy DIY Makeover

 These napkins at 5″ X 5″ would be perfect for a chinoiserie project.

-Now all I needed was a decorative accessory that would lend itself to being rescued and restored ~ using decoupage.
+Now all I needed was a decorative accessory that would lend itself to being rescued and restored – using decoupage as my method.

 I found several great items, including this tray.
 It was in perfect condition, but it was painted black on the bottom and silver on the top and sides.
 The perfect candidate for a DIY makeover.